 How Georgia Compares to Federal Law

-There is no general federal cap on payday-loan interest rates, which is why state law matters so much.
-A few federal protections still apply:
+There is no general federal cap on payday-loan interest rates, which is why state law carries the weight here.
+Several federal protections still apply on top:

-• Fair Debt Collection Practices Act (FDCPA): the federal FDCPA bars third-party debt collectors from using abusive, deceptive, or harassing tactics — including on illegal payday debts.
+Fair Debt Collection Practices Act (FDCPA): bars third-party debt collectors from abusive, deceptive, or harassing tactics — including on illegal payday debts.

-• Fair Credit Reporting Act (FCRA): governs how (and whether) any defaulted loan can appear on your credit report and gives you the right to dispute inaccurate entries.
+Fair Credit Reporting Act (FCRA): governs whether a defaulted loan can appear on your credit report, and gives you the right to dispute inaccurate entries.

-• Federal wage-garnishment cap: federal law limits garnishment of disposable earnings to 25% (or the amount above 30 times the federal minimum wage).
-Georgia generally follows this federal cap for ordinary consumer debts, so a payday-style creditor cannot take more even if it obtained a judgment.
+Federal wage-garnishment cap (15 U.S.C. § 1673): limits garnishment of disposable earnings to 25% (or the amount above 30 times the federal minimum wage).
+Georgia generally follows this federal cap for ordinary consumer debts — and remember that under § 16-17-9 a payday lender may not garnish military wages at all.

 How to Enforce Your Rights and Report a Lender

-• Keep records: save the loan agreement, payment history, bank statements showing withdrawals, and any threatening messages.
-These document both the illegal loan and any collection violations.
+Keep records: the loan agreement, payment history, bank statements showing withdrawals, and any threatening messages.
+These document both the illegal loan and any collection violations — and your treble-damages figure is built from the interest and charges you can prove you paid.

 Where to Verify the Current Law

 This article is general information, not legal advice.
-For help with your own situation, contact the Georgia Attorney General's Consumer Protection Division or a qualified attorney.
+For help with your own situation — especially before you stop paying anything — contact a qualified Georgia attorney, your local district attorney, or the Georgia Attorney General's Consumer Protection Division.

 This page is based on Georgia law.
 Limits and deadlines change — verify the current details directly with the official Georgia sources below.
 This is general legal information, not legal advice.